gccxml/gccxml/GCC/gcc/config/c4x/c4x.md

-;; Machine description for the TMS320C[34]x for GNU C compiler ;; Copyright (C) 1994, 1995, 1996, 1997, 1998,
+;; Machine description for the TMS320C[34]x for GCC
+;; Copyright (C) 1994, 1995, 1996, 1997, 1998,
-;; 1999, 2000, 2002 Free Software Foundation, Inc.
+;; 1999, 2000, 2002, 2004, 2005 Free Software Foundation, Inc.

 ;; Contributed by Michael Hayes (m.hayes@elec.canterbury.ac.nz)
 ;;            and Herman Ten Brugge (Haj.Ten.Brugge@net.HCC.nl)

-;; This file is part of GNU CC.
+;; This file is part of GCC.

-;; GNU CC is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option) ;; any later version.
+;; GCC is free software; you can redistribute it and/or modify ;; it under the terms of the GNU General Public License as published by ;; the Free Software Foundation; either version 2, or (at your option) ;; any later version.

-;; GNU CC is distributed in the hope that it will be useful, ;; but WITHOUT ANY WARRANTY; without even the implied warranty of ;; MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+;; GCC is distributed in the hope that it will be useful, ;; but WITHOUT ANY WARRANTY; without even the implied warranty of ;; MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the ;; GNU General Public License for more details.

-;; You should have received a copy of the GNU General Public License ;; along with GNU CC; see the file COPYING.
-If not, write to ;; the Free Software Foundation, 59 Temple Place - Suite 330, ;; Boston, MA 02111-1307, USA.
+;; You should have received a copy of the GNU General Public License ;; along with GCC; see the file COPYING.
+If not, write to ;; the Free Software Foundation, 51 Franklin Street, Fifth Floor, ;; Boston, MA 02110-1301, USA.

 ;
 ; TODO :